Brand management: History

-The granting a royal charter to tradesmen, markets and fairs was practiced across Europe from the early Medieval period.
-At a time when concerns about product quality were major public issues, a royal endorsement provided the public with a signal that the holder supplied goods worthy of use in the Royal household, and by implication inspired public confidence.
-In the 15th century, a Royal warrant of appointment replaced the royal charter in England.
-The Lord Chamberlain of England formally appointed tradespeople as suppliers to the Royal household.
-The printer, William Caxton, for example, was one of the earliest recipients of a Royal Warrant when he became the King's printer in 1476.
-By the 18th-century, mass market manufacturers such as Josiah Wedgewood and Matthew Boulton, recognized the value of supplying royalty, often at prices well below cost, for the sake of the publicity and kudos it generated.
+The granting a royal charter to tradesmen, markets and fairs was practiced across Europe from the early medieval period.
+At a time when concerns about product quality were major public issues, a royal endorsement provided the public with a signal that the holder supplied goods worthy of use in the royal household, and by implication inspired public confidence.
+In the 15th century, a royal warrant of appointment replaced the royal charter in England.
+The Lord Chamberlain of England formally appointed tradespeople as suppliers to the royal household.
+The printer William Caxton, for example, was one of the earliest recipients of a royal warrant when he became the King's printer in 1476.
+By the 18th century, mass-market manufacturers such as Josiah Wedgewood and Matthew Boulton recognized the value of supplying royalty, often at prices well below cost, for the sake of the publicity and kudos it generated.
 Many manufacturers began actively displaying the royal arms on their premises, packaging and labelling.
 By 1840, the rules surrounding the display of royal arms were tightened to prevent fraudulent claims.
-By the early 19th century, the number of Royal Warrants granted rose rapidly when Queen Victoria granted some 2,000 royal warrants during her reign of 64 years.
+By the early 19th century, the number of royal warrants granted rose rapidly when Queen Victoria granted some 2,000 royal warrants during her reign of 64 years.

 By the eighteenth century, as standards of living improved and an emerging middle class began to demand more luxury goods and services, the retail landscape underwent major changes.
 Retailers were tending to specialize in specific goods or services and began to exhibit a variety of modern marketing techniques.
 Stores not only began to brand themselves, but also displayed branded goods, both in the glazed shop windows to attract passers-by and display counters to appeal to patrons inside the store.
 Branding was more widely used in the 19th century, following the industrial revolution, and the development of new professions like marketing, manufacturing and business management formalized the study of brands and branding as a key business activity.
-Branding is a way of differentiating product from mere commodities, and therefore the use of branding expanded with each advance in transportation, communication, and trade.
+Branding is a way of differentiating product from mere commercial products, and therefore the use of branding expanded with each advance in transportation, communication, and trade.
 The modern discipline of brand management is considered to have been started by a memo at Procter & Gamble by Neil H. McElroy.

 With the rise of mass media in the early 20th century, companies soon adopted techniques that would allow their advertising messages to stand out; slogans, mascots, and jingles began to appear on radio in the 1920s and early television in the 1930s.
 Many of the earliest radio drama series were sponsored by soap manufacturers and the genre became known as a soap opera.
 Before long, radio station owners realized they could increase advertising revenue by selling 'air-time' in small time allocations which could be sold to multiple businesses.
 By the 1930s, these advertising spots, as the packets of time became known, were being sold by the station's geographical sales representatives, ushering in an era of national radio advertising.